anormalperson8/IDPO2910-S2024-Group-5/README.md

 All Jupyter Notebooks used in the workshops, whether follow-along `.ipynb` files or the game implementation ones, should be in this directory.

 ## Lesson-Plans
-This directory coontain the lesson plans for the 2 days.
+This directory contains the lesson plans for the 2 days.

 ## Notes
 All the workshop notes will be in this directory.
 Those marked with `-handout` are for distribution to students, and those without are for teaching use.

 ## Distribution
 All to-be-distributed files should be uploaded to [this link](https://bit.ly/ustidpo) for distribution.
-Contact me (the owner) if this hasn't been done so by the teaching day.
+Contact me (the owner) if this hasn't been done by the teaching day.